mendlin/llvm-SIMD/README.md

 ```

 Obviously, `c` runs faster then `b`, `c` is the optimized result we want from `b` and LLVM is not doing this for us.

+## Target independent IR generation for SIMD

+When programming SIMD in C/C++, we use compiler intrinsics, such as `_mm_set1_epi32`(Intel SSE2) or `_mm256_add_epi64`(Intel AVX2) which is target dependent by its natural.
+So Clang couldn't eliminate this dependence for us.

+As a result, we would have something like `@llvm.x86.sse2.psrli.w` in our compiled IR.
+This work trys to overcome target dependence problem, thus making our IR file portable to a variaty of platforms.